bloom42/blog/content/announcing-opensourceweekly-org.md

 comments = """
 I'm pleased to announce OpenSourceWeekly.org 🎉

-A weekly newsletter of the best projects, people and articles on open source, curated by hand
+A weekly letter of the best projects, people and articles on open source, curated by hand

 Why?
 How?
 What? 👉 https://fatalentropy.com/announcing-opensourceweekly-org/